Best used MPVs and people carriers 2024

 A sportier driving experience is what makes the S-MAX stand out over the seven-seat Galaxy.
 The second-generation car reached showrooms in 2015, with petrol and diesel models combined with front- or four-wheel drive.
 Early editions of the current car have been around long enough to benefit from plenty of depreciation, but you’ll struggle to find many examples of the entry-level car as most buyers went for Titanium trim.
 This added sat-nav, automatic lights and wipers and various other features to the standard inclusions like 17-inch alloys, an eight-inch touchscreen and parking sensors front and rear.

 The inside of the S-MAX is very spacious, although the rearmost seats are only really suitable for kids.
 The 285-litre boot isn’t ideal with all seven seats in place, but there’s more than enough to get by with when they’re not in use.

-The Mk2 Volkswagen Touran has been on sale since 2015.
-Back then prices started from just over £22,000, however today you can pick up an early model for under £8,000 depending on spec and mileage.
-This means it's difficult to top in terms of value, the Touran having proved to be a practical vehicle over the years that remains good to drive and well-built compared to the alternatives.
+The second-generation Volkswagen Touran has been on sale since 2015.
+Since then the Touran has proved itself to be a practical vehicle that remains good to drive and well-built compared to the alternatives.